WildCodeSchool/simple-calculator-dom-workshop/public/content.md

 And that's all ! you have a very basic calculator !

-As a bonus, you can add some style, adding a CSS file.
+> Wait for the correction, help your classmates, or try to work on the bonus below

+#### Bonus

-You can also display an error in the "result" element if you try to divide a number per zero.
+- Display an error in the "result" element if you try to divide a number per zero.
+- Add some style using CSS.